AmeniTrabelsi/Molecule-Specific-Normalization/README.md

 ## How to run

-1. You can run Test_SurfaceFitting for an example of comparison of MSN with other normalization methods using our mouse liver extraction LC-MS data.
+1. You can run main.m for an example of comparison of MSN with other normalization methods using our mouse liver extraction LC-MS data.
 2. To apply MSN.
 You can use the function Surf_Fit:
 Example: